juananestival/ps-genesys-adapter-v2511/README.md

     *   `LOCATION`: The Google Cloud region where you want to deploy (e.g., `us-central1`).
     *   `GENESYS_API_KEY_SECRET_PATH`: The full resource path to the Secret Manager secret containing the API key that Genesys will use to connect. **Ensure this secret exists and has a value configured.**
     *   `GENESYS_CLIENT_SECRET_PATH`: The full resource path to the Secret Manager secret containing the client secret for request signature verification.
+    *   `LOG_UNREDACTED_DATA`: Set to `true` to log unredacted data from Genesys and CES.
+Otherwise, sensitive information will be redacted (e.g., `<REDACTED>`).
+Defaults to `false`.
+        **Caution**: This option should typically only be used for local development and debugging purposes.
+Avoid enabling it in production environments to prevent exposure of sensitive data.

 **Note on Agent and Deployment IDs**: You must pass either an agent ID or a deployment ID within the `inputVariables` of the Genesys "open" message.
 > *   `_agent_id`: The full agent ID.